-It is tempting to explain the apparent anomalies and inconsistencies between the predicted and measured distributions of long-range horizontal connections as random physiological variations, for example by asserting that anatomy only approximates the correct connections.
-We tested this explanation by applying different noise models to the colinearity and association field connectivity distributions from Fig. 2, and checked whether the resultant pooled distributions posses the properties listed above.
-The results of the most natural noise model are illustrated in Fig. 3b.
-Under this model, each long-range horizontal connection, ideally designated to connect cells of orientation difference $\Delta \theta$ , is shifted to connect cells of orientation difference $\Delta \theta + \epsilon{\sigma}$ , where $\epsilon{\sigma}$ is a wrapped Gaussian (i.e., normally distributed and wrapped on $\mathcal{S}^1$ ) random variable with zero mean and variance $\sigma$ (see appendix for details).
-As the figure shows, it takes an overwhelming amount of noise (s.d. $\geq 35^{\circ}$ ) to transform the colinear distribution to one that resembles the measured data in terms of spread and peak height, but the nonmonotonic behavior of the variance is never reproduced (for space considerations we omit the results of other connection-based noise models, or the noisy distributions based on the association field model, all of which were even less reminiscent of the measured physiological data).
+1.2 Integration Models and Random Physiological Variations.
+It is tempting to explain the apparent anomalies and inconsistencies between the predicted and measured distributions of long-range horizontal connections as random physiological variations, for example, by asserting that anatomy only approximates the correct connections.
+We tested this explanation by applying different noise models to the collinearity and association field connectivity distributions from Figure 2, and checked whether the resultant pooled distributions possess the properties listed above.
+The results of the most natural noise model are illustrated in Figure 3b.
+Under this model, each long-range horizontal connection, ideally designated to connect cells of orientation difference $\Delta\theta$, is shifted to connect cells of orientation difference $\Delta\theta + \epsilon{\sigma}$, where ε{σ} is a wrapped gaussian (i.e., normally distributed and wrapped on S^1) random variable with zero mean and variance σ (see the appendix for details).
+As the figure shows, it takes an overwhelming amount of noise (s.d. \geq 35 degrees) to transform the collinear distribution to one that resembles the measured data in terms of spread and peak height, but the nonmonotonic behavior of the variance is never reproduced.
+(For space considerations, we omit the results of other connection-based noise models, or the noisy distributions based on the association field model, all of which were even less reminiscent of the measured physiological data.)